-- Set the SSID to internet for guests, oa for staff on the 2.4 GHz network. - Configure VLANs for the above SSIDs on the AP. - Configure VLAN forwarding rules on the switch.
+- Set the SSID to internet for guests, oa for staffs, and VIP for managers for 2.4 GHz network. - Configure VLANs for the three SSIDs on AP. - Configure VLAN forwarding rules on switch. - · Configure VLAN forwarding rules on router and internal server..